Efficient Random Sampling -- Parallel, Vectorized, Cache-Efficient, and Online: Generalizations

 \subsection{Using True Randomness}

-Now let us assume that each processor has access to some independent physical source of truly random values.
-In this case, we can use the algorithm from Section~\ref{sss:uneven} since it makes every random decision only once and explicitly passes the resulting information to other processors.
+Now let us assume that each PE has access to some independent physical source of truly random values.
+In this case, we can use the algorithm from Section~\ref{sss:uneven} since it makes every random decision only once and explicitly passes the resulting information to other PEs.